 For years, fat was a four-letter word.
 We were urged to banish it from our diets whenever possible.
 We switched to low-fat foods.
 But the shift didn't make us healthier, probably because we cut back on healthy fats as well as harmful ones.

-Your body needs some fat from food.
+You may wonder isn't fat bad for you, but your body needs some fat from food.
 It's a major source of energy.
 It helps you absorb some vitamins and minerals.
 Fat is needed to build cell membranes, the vital exterior of each cell, and the sheaths surrounding nerves.
 It is essential for blood clotting, muscle movement, and inflammation.
 For long-term health, some fats are better than others.
 Good fats include monounsaturated and polyunsaturated fats.
 Bad ones include industrial-made trans fats.
 Saturated fats fall somewhere in the middle.

 All fats have a similar chemical structure: a chain of carbon atoms bonded to hydrogen atoms.
 What makes one fat different from another is the length and shape of the carbon chain and the number of hydrogen atoms connected to the carbon atoms.
 Seemingly slight differences in structure translate into crucial differences in form and function.

 The worst type of dietary fat is the kind known as trans fat.
 It is a byproduct of a process called hydrogenation that is used to turn healthy oils into solids and to prevent them from becoming rancid.
 When vegetable oil is heated in the presence of hydrogen and a heavy-metal catalyst such as palladium, hydrogen atoms are added to the carbon chain.
 This turns oils into solids.
 It also makes healthy vegetable oils more like not-so-healthy saturated fats.
 On food label ingredient lists, this manufactured substance is typically listed as "partially hydrogenated oil."